kensanata/just-halberds/Halberts.md

 ② **Amalgund** the Baron of Falkenstein.
 Roll attributes and a handful of dice on the various Warrior tables.
-He also loves the witch Gertrud from Katzenberg.
+He also loves the witch Gertrud of Katzenberg.
 His daughter Inge is being held captive by the giant Icetooth.
-He would gladly make their rescuer a knight or knights of Rifenstein Castle.
+He would gladly make their rescuer a knight of Rifenstein Castle.

-③ **Gertrud** the witch from Katzenberg.
+③ **Gertrud** the witch of Katzenberg.
 Roll attributes and a handful of dice on each of the different magician tables.
 Wants to uncover and eliminate The Pentarchs of the Circle.
 Wants to find the Book of Power.
 Is protected by big cats.